PriorLabs/nanoTabPFN/annotated/annotated nanoTabPFN.md

 While transformers were originally designed for sequential data, they offer several advantages for tabular data that explain their emergence as the dominant architecture for tabular foundation models:

 ### **Permutation Equivariance**

-Transformers naturally handle the fact that:
+Equivariance vs. invariance: Equivariance means that if you permute the inputs, the outputs permute in exactly the same way; invariance means the outputs remain unchanged regardless of input order.

-- Feature order in tabular data is arbitrary (columns can be reordered; adding unique feature identifiers can help with permutation equivariance)
+Why this matters for tabular data: In tabular tasks, we want permutation invariance in our final predictions - the model's predictions shouldn't depend on arbitrary row or column ordering.
+Transformers achieve this through their natural permutation equivariance property, which maintains consistent internal behavior under reordering while enabling invariant final outputs through appropriate aggregation or selection mechanisms.

-- Row order often doesn't matter (samples are exchangeable)
+How transformers handle different dimensions:

-- The architecture treats all positions symmetrically, learning what matters from data
+- Feature columns have semantic identity: feature order in tabular data is arbitrary (columns can be reordered), but each feature has its own semantic meaning (e.g., "age" ≠ "income" ≠ "temperature").
+Without extra information, a transformer will treat all feature columns symmetrically - swapping two columns simply swaps their embeddings, with no way for the model to know which feature is which.
+This preserves symmetry but destroys feature identity.
+In practice, TabPFN and similar models add positional/feature index embeddings (a unique learned vector for each feature) to intentionally break pure permutation equivariance over columns, allowing the model to preserve and consistently recognize each feature's identity even if the columns are reordered.
-- This property aligns well with the exchangeability assumption for i.i.d. samples in tabular datasets, allowing the model to learn relationships without being biased by feature or sample order.
+- Sample rows are exchangeable: for i.i.d. data, row order typically doesn't matter (samples are exchangeable), and unlike features, individual rows have no fixed semantic identity - they are just independent observations drawn from the same distribution.
+For most tabular tasks, we care only about making the correct prediction for each row, not about the position of that row in the dataset.
+Permutation equivariance ensures that if you shuffle the rows in the input, the model's outputs shuffle in exactly the same way, preserving the one-to-one correspondence between each sample and its prediction.

 ### **Natural Handling of Set-Structured Data**
 Tabular data can be viewed as sets where: